ikron/epimutation/README.md

 ## Processing bisulphite sequencing data

-Scripts for processing bisulfite-seq data are in the folder ./WGBS
+Scripts for processing bisulfite-seq data to generate methylomes are in the folder ./WGBS

 ## Processing Nanopore sequencing data

-Scripts for processing Nanopore sequencing data are in the folder ./nanopore
+Scripts for processing Nanopore sequencing data to generate methylomes are in the folder ./nanopore

 ## Subsetting methimpute files